Mónica Ramírez Almadani

-Mónica Ramírez Almadani (born 1979) is an American lawyer who is CEO of Public Counsel, the largest pro bono law firm in the United States.
-She is a nominee to serve as a United States district judge of the United States District Court for the Central District of California.
+Mónica Ramírez Almadani (born 1979) is an American lawyer who is serving as a United States district judge of the United States District Court for the Central District of California since 2023.
+She was the president and CEO of Public Counsel, a pro bono law firm, from 2021 to 2023.

 Early life and education

-Mónica Ramírez Almadani was raised in Huntington Park, California by parents who were immigrants from Mexico.
-She was the first person in her family to go to college.
-She received a Bachelor of Arts in literature from Harvard University in 2001 and a juris doctor from Stanford Law School in 2004.
+Mónica Ramírez Almadani was raised in Huntington Park, California, by parents who were immigrants from Mexico.
+She graduated from Harvard University in 2001 with a Bachelor of Arts, magna cum laude.
+She received a Juris Doctor from Stanford Law School in 2004.

 Career

-In 2004 and 2005, Ramírez served as a law clerk for Judge Warren J. Ferguson of the United States Court of Appeals for the Ninth Circuit.
+From 2004 to 2005, Ramírez served as a law clerk for Judge Warren J. Ferguson of the United States Court of Appeals for the Ninth Circuit.
 From 2005 to 2009, she worked as staff attorney at the ACLU Immigrants' Rights Project in San Francisco.

 In 2009, Ramírez joined the United States Department of Justice, serving as counsel to then-Assistant Secretary Tom Perez.
 She later served as senior counsel and deputy chief of staff for Deputy Attorney General James M. Cole.

 From 2012 to 2015, she served as an assistant United States attorney for the Central District of California.
 From 2015 to 2017, Ramírez served as special assistant attorney general in the California Department of Justice and Senior Advisor to then-California Attorney General Kamala Harris.
-From 2017, she worked as special counsel at Covington & Burling in their San Francisco office.
-Ramírez was a visiting professor of law at the University of California, Irvine School of Law from 2019 to 2021.
+From 2017 to 2019, she worked as special counsel at Covington & Burling in their San Francisco office.
+From 2019 to 2021, Ramírez was a visiting professor of law at the University of California, Irvine School of Law and co-director of its Immigrant Rights Clinic.

-In 2021, Ramírez became president of the nonprofit Public Counsel, the largest pro bono public interest law firm in the nation.
+In 2021, Ramírez became president of the nonprofit Public Counsel, a pro bono law firm, and left in 2023 to become a federal judge.